massapina/BC-Samples/BAM-Checkout-Netswipe-Mobile-Web-Sample/README.md

 #Using the BAM Checkout Mobile Web Sample

-1. Upload the BAM Checkout Mobile Web Sample archive to your webserver running PHP5 (Apache recommended).
+1. Upload the BAM Checkout Mobile Web Sample to your webserver running PHP5 (Apache recommended).
 2. Configure the BAM Checkout Mobile Web Sample as mentioned below.
 3. Access the BAM Checkout Mobile Web Sample root directory in a supported browser and it will run automatically.